Is this tutorial for you?

 Automate tasks before analysis

-If needed, you can automate certain preliminary actions, for example to copy code to an accessible location.
+You can also automate certain preliminary actions, for example to copy your code to a location that is accessible by Visual Expert.

 Step 6 (optional) – Visual Expert AI services